mingdeyu/dgpsi-R/README.md

 * Fast Leave-One-Out (LOO) and Out-Of-Sample (OOS) validations for GP, DGP, and linked (D)GP emulators.
 * Multi-core predictions and validations for GP, DGP, and Linked (D)GP emulators.

-## Documentation
-See [A Quick Guide to dgpsi](https://mingdeyu.github.io/dgpsi-R/articles/dgpsi.html) to get started with the package.

 ## Installation
 You can install the package from CRAN: